WattMann/rPets/README.md

 - PlaceholderAPI
 - MiniaturePets

+#Rules
+All petnames are lowercased, alpha-numeric strings.<br>
+All config keys (blocknames, entity names) should be lowercased.

 ## Placeholders
-All petnames are lowercased, alpha-numeric strings.<br>
 In case a player is not specified or player doesnt exists null is returned.<br>
 In case pet is not specified, or pet doesnt exists null is returned.<br>
 In case xp or lvl is not specified, lvl is returned<br>